 Burdock Can Be Enjoyed as an Essential Oil

-Making Your Own Infused Burdock Oil
+Infused Burdock Oil

-- Chop the roots into tiny pieces, then pound them lightly with a mallet.
+1. Chop the roots into tiny pieces, then pound them lightly with a mallet.

-- Place the roots in the jar then add the olive oil.
+2. Place the roots in the jar then add the olive oil.
 You can decide how much oil you want to pour.

-- Place the jar in a dark cabinet for six weeks to allow the oil to absorb the roots’ nutrients.
+3. Place the jar in a dark cabinet for six weeks to allow the oil to absorb the roots’ nutrients.

-- Open the jar once a week to release any air bubbles.
+4. Open the jar once a week to release any air bubbles.

-- Once the mixture hits the six-week mark, strain and enjoy.
+5. Once the mixture hits the six-week mark, strain and enjoy.

 Benefits of Burdock Oil

 As mentioned previously, burdock oil is mostly known for its skin and scalp benefits.
-It contains vitamin A and various essential fatty acids, which help nourish your scalp and promotes healthy hair growth.
+It contains vitamin A and various essential fatty acids, which help nourish your scalp and promote healthy hair growth.
 It can also provide relief from infections and irritations caused by dandruff, as it helps keep sebaceous glands and hair follicles healthy.

 Beware the Side Effects of Burdock Root

-To check for any topical irritations, you should do a skin patch test as well by placing a drop of burdock oil on your arm.
+Before you head off to make your own burdock oil or use the root for cooking, you should be aware of its side effects.
+You may develop severe allergic reactions upon consumption, as well as contact dermatitis when applied topically.26 To check for any topical irritations, you should do a skin patch test by placing a drop of burdock oil on your arm.
 Lastly, consult with your doctor before using this oil to avoid any other possible health complications.